Sondra Locke: Commercial ups and downs, missed roles, TV work

 In 1973, Locke was attached to star in Terminal Circle.
 "It's a woman's role that comes along once in a lifetime," she said.
 The San Francisco-based film was to be directed by Mal Karman and shot by cinematographer Robert Primes, who did camerawork for Gimme Shelter, but it was scrapped for lack of funds.
 Plans emerged for Locke to star in the Civil War extravaganza John Brown's Body, based on the epic poem by Stephen Vincent Benét, with Pandro S. Berman producing.
 It too failed to move into production.
-She was up for a big part in Earthquake (1974), but lost out to Geneviève Bujold.
+She was up for a big part in Earthquake (1974) but lost out to Geneviève Bujold.

 Locke guest starred on top-rated television drama series throughout the first half of the 1970s, including The F.B.I., Cannon (as two different characters), Barnaby Jones, and Kung Fu.
-She was advised by her agents to stay away from TV, but thought it foolish to sit around not working between films.
-In the 1972 Night Gallery episode "A Feast of Blood", she played the victim of a curse planted by Norman Lloyd; the recipient of a brooch that devoured her.
-Lloyd acted with Locke again in Gondola (1973), a racially themed, three-character PBS teleplay co-starring her real-life significant other at the time, Bo Hopkins, and commended the actress for "a beautiful performance – perhaps her best ever."
+She was advised by her agents to stay away from TV, but she thought it foolish to sit around not working between films.
+In the 1972 Night Gallery episode "A Feast of Blood", she played the victim of a curse, planted by Norman Lloyd, receiving a brooch that devoured her.
+Lloyd acted with Locke again in Gondola (1973), a racially themed, three-character PBS teleplay co-starring her real-life significant other at the time, Bo Hopkins, and Lloyd commended the actress for "a beautiful performance – perhaps her best ever."
 Ron Harper, who worked with Locke on the short-lived 1974 show Planet of the Apes, was even more effusive: "After acting with her in a couple of scenes, there was something so feminine about her that I could picture myself easily falling for her ...
 She's one of those women who exudes femininity, and you just become so attracted to that."